LaunchCodeEducation/technical-analyst-curriculum/content/Day-2/inclass-activity/_index.md

 ### Activity 2: Visualize Your Journey
-Teacher Assistant (TAs) will play the role of a mentor and assist learners with coming up with ways to present their slides.
+The Instructor will play the role of a mentor and assist learners with coming up with ways to present their slides.
 In this activity learners will create a slide deck documenting their career journey using visual aids and Google Slides or Microsoft (MS) PowerPoint.
-The slide deck should be emailed to the CEM for review and added to the learner’s profile.